burgerga/INTOXICOM_Workshop_1/paper/paper.md

 | Penny Nymark | Data vs. metadata in an Adverse Outcome |
 |              | Pathway |

-The meeting covered a few topics on the interface between ELIXIR and the toxicology community.
-The first topic was generally FAIRification of research output (an guiding definition is found in [@citesForInformation:Houweling2023]).
+To zoom in on the possible exploration of ELIXIR resources/tools/platforms as to the usefullness of benefiting the toxicology research community, the first topic was the general FAIRification of research output (a guiding definition is found in [@citesForInformation:Houweling2023]).
 A main aspect of this part of the workshop was around making data FAIR, ambitions, and practical challenges.
 This part included a workshop discussion and writing a guidance document on making project reports more